-The Company has adopted a Code of Business Conduct and Ethics (the "Code"), a copy of which is attached as Exhibit 14.0 to the Company's 2003 Annual Report on Form 10-K. The Code applies to all directors and employees, including all officers, managers and supervisors, and is intended to better ensure full, fair, accurate, timely and understandable disclosures in our public documents and reports, compliance with applicable laws, prompt internal reporting of violations of these standards and accountability for adherence to standards.
+The Company has adopted a Code of Business Conduct and Ethics (the "Code").
+The Code applies to all directors and employees, including all officers, managers and supervisors, and is intended to better ensure full, fair, accurate, timely and understandable disclosures in our public documents and reports, compliance with applicable laws, prompt internal reporting of violations of these standards and accountability for adherence to standards.
 The Company has contracted with Ethicspoint to provide a method for employees and others to report violations of the Code anonymously.